 No matter how many times I’ve tried, I couldn’t train Dragon to recognise her name.
 I tried spelling the name and various other tips and tricks, but Dragon still insists on mangling it.

 So now whenever I’m writing a journal entry, and I use her name, I speak a placeholder word that Dragon recognises.

 For example, I call her “Sarah” or I call her “my daughter”.

 Then when I’m editing the journal entry, I do a search for the word ‘Sarah’ and replace it with my daughter’s name.

-If you’re writing fiction, you could use this trick for one of your characters.
+If you’re writing fiction with speech to text software, you could use this trick for one of your characters.

 The accuracy of your dictation software is determined by the quality of your microphone and the surrounding environment.